 Conditions apply to each of these reliefs, and we would recommend that individuals take advice on the potential tax position of proposed investments in advance to ensure that relevant reliefs are identified (and the qualifying conditions met).

-If you have any questions on BIR or associated issues, please get in touch with your usual Saffery Champness partner or contact Robert Mace, T: +44 (0)20 7841 4000.
+If you have any questions on BIR or associated issues, please get in touch with your usual Saffery contact or speak to Robert Mace.